serkanxselcuk/redmine_issue_history_filter/README.md

 ## Features

 * Show/hide details in the entries (i.e. changed values of the issue attributes) [Default: hide]
-* Show/hide comment text in the entries [Default:show]
+* Show/hide comment text in the entries [Default: show]
 * Show only entries that contain specific string
 * Show only entries that contain modification for the specific issue attribute
 * Show only entries from the specific author